Rock Radio Heaven (L)

 Died: June 9, 1996, San Sebastian, Spain

-Notes: The Hartford, Conn.-raised Lacy was part of the legendary WINS lineup of the late '50s that included Irv Smith, Stan Z. Burns and Alan Freed.
+Notes: The Hartford, Connecticut-raised Lacy was part of the legendary WINS lineup of the late '50s that included Irv Smith, Stan Z. Burns and Alan Freed.
 His WINS show was called "Listen to Lacy".
 His wife Agnes was a WINS personality in her own right who sometimes filled in for her husband.

 BOB LAINE